-- Input in some fields non-standard characters by picking some from the UTF-8 catalog and also try to see how the app behaves with funky characters.
+- Input non-standard characters by picking some from the UTF-8 catalog.
+Also, try to see how the app behaves with funky characters.

-6. Testing duplicate data behavior, removal of data behavior, expired data behavior and spelling mistakes, which must be thoroughly checked.
+6. Testing duplicate data behavior, removal of data behavior, expired data behavior, and spelling mistakes (must be thoroughly checked).

-- Check if the data you populated the fields with still remains saved while browsing, or do you have to repopulate it.
+- Check if the data you populated the fields with remains saved while browsing or if you have to repopulate it.

 - If there are links within the feature, check to see if they are relevant.

-8. Device integration – how the feature behaves when certain things outside of it happen on the device.
+8. Device integration – how the feature behaves with external factors.

 - Change the screen orientation and check the feature.

-- You can uninstall the application and install it again and check its behavior or even try installing it with an older build existing side by side.
+- Uninstall the application, reinstall it, and check its behavior.
+Also, try installing it with an older build existing side by side.

 9. Cross-platform testing – test the feature on the accepted iOS and Android versions.

-- Test the most common screen sizes which can distort the UI in an erroneous way.
+- Test the most common screen sizes.
+They can distort the UI in an erroneous way.